StreetPass Mii Plaza: StreetPass Chef'Feed Mii

-StreetPass Chef (サクッと! 勇者食堂, Quick!
-Brave Restaurant), known in North America as Feed Mii, is a cookery simulation game developed by Prope.
-It is based in the same world as StreetPass Quest/Find Mii although has no effect on gameplay in the game.
+StreetPass Chef (サクッと! 勇者食堂), known in North America as Feed Mii, is a cookery simulation game developed by Prope.
+It is based in the same world as StreetPass Quest'Find Mii, although has no effect on gameplay in the game.
 The concept involves cooking required dishes with 10 ingredients (which can be purchased with play coins or supplied by StreetPassed Miis).
 Selecting the right ingredients leads to higher points and so the Miis make more progress in the quest adventure.

 StreetPass Explorers'Mii Trek

 StreetPass Explorers, known in North America as Mii Trek, is an adventure game developed by Arzest.
-This game is based on players travelling through a jungle on a quest to find artifacts and to document animals.
+This game is based on players travelling through areas on a quest to find artifacts and document animals and cryptids, recruiting explorers who provide steps to the player using the pedometer feature on the 3DS.
 Throughout the play session, explorers can become lost.
 The session stops when no more explorers remain.

 StreetPass Ninja'Ninja Launcher

-StreetPass Ninja (サクッと! 大砲忍者, Sakutto!
-Cannon Ninja), known in North America as Ninja Launcher, is a shooter game developed by Prope.
+StreetPass Ninja (サクッと! 大砲忍者), known in North America as Ninja Launcher, is a shooter game developed by Prope.
 The game involves your character being shot out of a cannon in order to defeat enemies.
-Your character for the play session is weaponless, unless they can grab armament scrolls dangling from kites.
+Your character for the play session is weaponless, unless they can grab armament scrolls dangling from kites held by Miis that are encountered through StreetPass or recruited using Play Coins.
+Two difficulty modes are available with high scores that are recorded, such as fewest shots to clear the game.